palasthotel/ph-wp-content-relations/README.md

 ## Content Relations

 You can add typed relations between posts with a new meta box in post editor.
+The plugin is available on [WordPress.org](https://wordpress.org/plugins/content-relations/)

 ### Use in Theme